-should lead to an educated assumption about where the information may be found, or at minimum some places to start looking, particularly when paired with the information in this toolkit.
-The Internet is an excellent resource for doing background research about a topic, which can lead to the answer or resource sought.
-Once a well-thought-out question or statement is formulated, the key to finding useful information online is knowing how to refine the search.
+The 5 W’s should lead to an educated assumption about where the information may be found, particularly when paired with the information in this toolkit.
+The Internet is an excellent resource for doing background research about a topic, and can lead to the answer (or articles and reports where research has already been conducted on the topic that will help you find answers).
+Once a well-thought-out question or statement is formulated, the key to finding useful information online is knowing how to refine an Internet search.

 For example, you may be looking for FTA rules and regulations about buses.
-You could simply type “bus” into Google, but will get a lot of results that aren’t useful or applicable.
-To find an good answer to this query, this person would have to employ the following search tip:
+If you simply type “bus” into Google, you will retrieve over a billion results, many that that aren’t useful or applicable.
+To find relevent answers to this query, employ the following search tip:

 Search a specific site or domain using the following search qualifiers:

-This above example is useful if the information you want is can be be found on a government website, specifically FTA.
-It will save you from wading through search results that aren't relevant.
-Use any part of a website URL for this trick: .net, .com (commercial, business sites, may not be the best source for information in some cases), .org (associations or non-profits, often contain very trustworthy information), .edu (educational institutions), or any specific URL, such as “nationalrtap.org” to search that specific site.
+The above example is useful if the information you want is can be be found on a government website, specifically FTA.
+It will save you from wading through search results that aren't relevant, such as advertisements.
+Use any part of a website URL for this tip: .net, .com (commercial, business sites if you want information from vendors or commercial transit organizations), .org (associations or non-profits often contain very trustworthy information), .edu (educational institutions), or any specific URL, such as “nationalrtap.org” to search that specific site.

 Two basic search tips that can always be applied are:

-• Simplify—the fewer key words in a query, the better the results.
-For example: Instead of, “Which federal laws apply to bus operators?” a better query would be “bus federal law” or “transit federal law.”
+Simplify—the fewer and more direct key words in a query, the better the results.
+For example: Instead of, “Which federal grants apply to bus operators?” better queries would be:

-For more specific search tips based on search engine, visit the following links:
+For more specific search tips based on search engines, visit the following links:

-Tip: While search engines are useful for performing broad searches, they only search a small part of the Internet and are not completely up to date with what exists on the Internet.
-For example, they will not search databases within websites, such as National RTAP’s Resource Library—you have to visit the National RTAP website to search.
+Tip: While Internet search engines are useful for performing broad searches, they only search a small part of the Internet and are not completely up to date with what exists on the Internet.
+For example, they will not search databases within websites, such as National RTAP’s Resource Library—which you have to visit the National RTAP website to search.